LaunchCodeEducation/data-analysis-curriculum/content/eda-python-pandas/reading/exploring-data-with-pandas/_index.md

 ## pandas

 The **pandas** library is incredibly powerful and was built specifically for data analysis work.
 The library comes with many useful tools and data structures that we will cover more in depth in the upcoming readings.

-## NumPy

-**NumPy** is also an external Python library used for computing in Python.
-It provides a multidimensional array object, derived objects like masked arrays and matrices, and additional mathematical operations.